ordbase/ordinals.sandbox/002/README.md

     event Investment(address investor, uint amount);
     event Withdrawal(address investor, uint amount);

     // constructor for initializing PonzICO.
-  // the owner is the genius who made this revolutionary smart contract
+    // the owner is the genius who made this revolutionary smart contract constructor() public {
-	function constructor() {
 	owner = msg.sender;
     }

     // the logic for a small fee for the creator of this contract
     // miniscule in the grand scheme of things